HackYourFuture-CPH/node.js/week2/homework/readme.md

     $ npm i --save-dev nodemon
     $ npm set-script dev "nodemon app.js"

+You should also ensure that the `node_modules/` folder is ignored by Git:

+    $ echo node_modules/ >> .gitignore

-Create `app.js` and as a starting point you can use the following:
+Create `app.js` and as a starting point you can use the following code:

 ```js
 const express = require('express')